Retirement checklist: 12 important things to do before you retire

 6. Understand all your assets and liabilities

 Unfortunately, this is not the case for millions of people out there.
 Some people even retire with student loans on their shoulders on top of mortgages and car loans.
 According to CNBC, 46% of all Americans expected to retire with debt in 2021.
-This high percentage means that the chances of you retiring with debt is almost 50%.
+This high percentage means the chances of you retiring with debt is almost 50%.
 Unless you take action, things can get tough for you in your retirement due to debt.

 This information will allow you to make informed retirement decisions and adjust your retirement lifestyle to accommodate your debts and pay off all your liabilities.
 For example, you can retire from a full-time job and get a part-time job just to cover your remaining mortgage payments.